Amazon Peru

 The wood from Peru

-Our Peruvian woods come from certified forests in the Madre de Dios region.
-In addition to sustainable primary forest management, transport to Lima is one of the biggest challenges.
-The path leads over steep Andean passes and is often impassable in autumn due to the heavy rains of the El Niño weather anomaly.
+Our Peruvian wood comes from certified forests in the Madre de Dios region.
+In addition to sustainable primary forest management, transportation to Lima is one of the biggest challenges.
+The route leads over steep Andean passes and is often impassable in the fall due to the heavy rainfall caused by the El Niño weather anomaly.

 The forest

-The forests of our Peruvian decking and wooden tiles are called “Madre de Dios” – in English “Mother of God”.
-The wood from this Amazon region is characterized by its particular hardness and resilience.
+The forests of our Peruvian decking boards and wooden tiles are called “Madre de Dios” – meaning “Mother of God”.
+The wood from this Amazon region is characterized by its particular hardness and resistance.

 However, only a fraction of the wood harvested in Madre de Dios comes from sustainable forestry.
-Responsible management of primary forests is significantly more complex, expensive and strictly regulated than non-certified management.
+Responsible management of primary forests is significantly more complex, more expensive and more strictly regulated than non-certified management.

 We are therefore particularly careful with our Peruvian wood.
-Only when independent controls by non-governmental organizations certify the sustainability of the forest and its management do we have it transported to the sawmill near Lima.
+Only when independent inspections by non-governmental organizations certify the sustainability of the forest and its management do we allow it to be transported to the sawmill near Lima.

 We only import wood from Peru that has been certified by the FSC®®.
-This ensures responsible forest management and sets an example against illegal manure.
+This ensures responsible forest management and sets an example against illegal logging.

 The city

-The logs are transported over the Andes Pass to a suburb of Lima, where they are processed into wooden tiles and decking.
+The logs are transported over the Andes pass to a suburb of Lima, where they are processed into wooden tiles and decking boards.

-Lima is the capital of the Andean country of Peru and also its economic center.
+Lima is the capital of the Andean state of Peru and also its economic center.
 Half of the national economic output is generated here.
 The city has experienced rapid population growth in recent years.
-In 1950 less than a million people lived in the city - today there are over 8 million in the metropolitan area, which has also incorporated the important port city of Callao in recent years.
+In 1950, less than a million people lived in the city – today there are over 8 million in the metropolitan region, which has also incorporated the important port city of Callao in recent years.

-The wood is shipped from Callao towards Europe.
+The timber is shipped from Callao to Europe.

 The port district of Callao in Lima, Peru